LNS98/deep-learning-medical-app/README.md

 Access the application at `localhost:3000` in web-browser.

-Or if the host machine has a defined address, access at: `host_address:3000` e.g. `dudley.doc.ic.ac.uk:3000`
+Or if the host machine has a defined address, access at: `host_address:3000`

 ## Note on Coordinates